-Chairman Hilliard is active in the community, currently serving as Chairman of the Board of Directors of The National Civil Rights Museum, Board Member of Blue Cross Blue Shield of Tennessee, and a Commissioner for the Memphis Shelby County Airport Authority.
+Chairman Hilliard is active in the community, currently serving as Chairman of the Board of Directors of The National Civil Rights Museum, Board Member of Blue Cross Blue Shield of Tennessee.

 He was Chairman of the Memphis Housing Authority Board from 1992-1993, 1987 Chairman of the United Way general fund drive, and the 1988 Chairman of the Annual NAACP Freedom Fund Dinner.
 He is past member of the Memphis Park Commission, the University of Memphis National Alumni Board, the University of Memphis Foundation Board and the Boards of Directors for the Chickasaw Council of the Boy Scouts of America and the Memphis Convention and Visitors Bureau.
-From 2000 to 2005, Herb was Chairman of the Board of Blue Cross Blue Shield of Tennessee.
-He is currently Chairman of the Audit Committee of Blue Cross Blue Shield of Tennessee.
+From 2000 to 2005, he was Chairman of the Board of Blue Cross Blue Shield of Tennessee.